Tusken Raiders

-Tusken Raiders (informally referred to as "Sand People") are fictional creatures in the Star Wars universe created by George Lucas.
-They are characterized as a nomadic race who live on the planet Tatooine.
-They first appeared in the 1977 film Star Wars.
+Tusken Raiders are a fictional alien race in the Star Wars franchise.
+They first appeared in Star Wars (1977).

 Depiction

-The Tusken Raiders are depicted as xenophobic and are known to be highly aggressive in their interactions with other species, though they are capable of compromise and cooperation with outsiders.
-They dress in heavy cloth robes, and have covered their heads with strips of cloth to hold a breath mask and eye protection on.
-They have learned how to train the Banthas native to Tatooine as mounts, and a marauding group of Tuskens will ride them single file, to hide their numbers.
+The Tusken Raiders are depicted as xenophobic and are known to be aggressive in their interactions with other species, though they are capable of compromise and cooperation with outsiders.
+They dress in heavy cloth robes, and cover their heads with strips of cloth to secure a breath mask and eye protection.
+They learned to train the Banthas native to Tatooine as mounts, and a marauding group of Tuskens will ride them single file, to hide their numbers.

-Appearances in Star Wars media
+Star Wars appearances

-Tusken Raiders first appear in Star Wars when a pack of them attack Luke Skywalker in the Jundland Wastes and knock him unconscious.
-However, just as they are going through Luke's landspeeder, Obi-Wan Kenobi frightens them off by imitating a Krayt dragon's mating call and rescues Luke.
+Tusken Raiders first appeared in Star Wars (1977).
+Early on in the film, a party of them attack Luke Skywalker and knock him unconscious.
+However, Obi-Wan Kenobi frightens them off by imitating the call of a local predator and rescues Luke.

 Tusken Raiders briefly appear in Episode I: The Phantom Menace, taking shots at the Boonta Eve Classic podracer pilots, and again in Episode II: Attack of the Clones, set 22 years before Star Wars; in this film, they kidnap Anakin Skywalker's mother, Shmi Skywalker, and torture her for a month.
 Anakin eventually finds her, but she is mortally injured and dies in his arms.
-Seized by a violent rage, Anakin slaughters the entire tribe including the women and children.
+Seized by a violent rage, Anakin slaughters the entire tribe out of revenge, including the women and children.
+This was referenced by Chancellor Palpatine in Episode III: Revenge of the Sith to justify Anakin's reasoning for killing Count Dooku, and after he says it, a faint sound of the Tusken Raider's braying calls is heard in Anakin's mind as he ponders.
 In Star Wars Rebels Season 3, Episode 20, a group of Tuskens attack Ezra and Chopper when they land on Tatooine to look for Kenobi, successfully destroying their ship.
 However, Ezra and Chopper escape and the Tuskens are killed by Darth Maul.